kartonpudlo/advertisement-bot-telegram/README.md

 # kartonpudlo

 # BOT
-DMGG Bot is a powerful and automated tool designed to streamline and optimize your advertising efforts on Telegram.
+Bot is a powerful and automated tool designed to streamline and optimize your advertising efforts on Telegram.
 It allows you to send promotional messages across multiple groups efficiently and continuously, ensuring maximum reach and engagement for your campaigns.

 # Features
 Automated Messaging: Schedule and send ads to numerous Telegram groups without manual effort.